DCC-EX/dcc-ex.github.io/docs/ex-turntable/test-and-tune.rst

   MOVETT(vpin, steps, activity)

-For both of these commands, "vpin" is as defined in your "myHal.cpp" file, and "steps" is the number of steps from the home position, not the number of steps the turntable has to travel.
+For both of these commands, "vpin" is as defined in your "myAutomation.h" file, and "steps" is the number of steps from the home position, not the number of steps the turntable has to travel.

 For the diagnostic command, "activity" needs to be defined as a number, whereas for the EX-RAIL command, this is defined as text based on the table below.
 Sound confusing?
 The reason for using text in the EX-RAIL command is to make your automation sequences more "human-friendly" when reading what they do later.
 It's much easier for us humans to remember words rather than numbers.